Who's on the BBC's Question Time tonight?

 - Credit: BBC

-Question Time tonight features a virtual audience drawn from Edinburgh, home of the Bay City Rollers.
-But who you give a little love to - and who will you happily wave bye bye baby?
+Question Time tonight features a virtual audience drawn from Sedgefield, birthplace of actor and screenwriter Mark Gatiss.
+But who will prove a screen hit like Sherlock - and who will be best forgotten like Sex Lives of the Potato Men?
 Here's your guide to the panel...

 You may also want to watch: